DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-24-allocations-cycle-summary.md

   - text: Raw research notes and audio/video
     href: https://drive.google.com/drive/u/0/folders/1O0VHTqclp18gIXArG1a-I5FsSdUAusEy
 ---
-A summary of how the allocations request period at the beginning of the 2019/20 cycle.
+A summary of the allocations request processs at the start of the 2020/2021 cycle.

 ## Process maps